 Choosing Your First Guitar

 You can see from the descriptions above that some models are geared more toward certain styles of music.
 However, there is no wrong answer here.
 So which guitar should you pick?

 In my opinion, the best all-around choice for beginners is the Epiphone Les Paul Special II.
 It's a solid instrument with some excellent tonal options, and will serve a newbie well for years to come.
-My second choice would be the Squier Affinity Strat, and if you play country or blues it may be your top choice.
+My second choice (but only barely) would be the Squier Affinity Strat, and if you play country or blues it may be your top choice.

 Hopefully you have many guitars in your future, but your first guitar will always have a place in your heart, even if you go on to become a superstar guitar god some day.
 The most important thing is to have fun!